aaronkelton/recipes/yogurt-cake.md

 * 2 eggs
 * 1 container vegetable oil
 * 1 tsp vanilla extract
+* 2 containers sugar (add a reference link for why sugar is supposed to be added with wet)

 Mix dry:
 * 4 containers of flour